g2brim/nest-tdd/checklist.md

 [x] An appointment start and end time should be within the same day [ ] The patientId should be validated?
 [ ] We should be able to register a patient
+[ ] We should be able to say when a patient exists.